Catnip is a perennial herb from the mint family labiatae.

-The active ingredient nepetalactone, is an essential oil which alters the behaviour of domestic and other cat species.
-Around half to two thirds of cats will respond to this oil.
-Kittens may not react and only develop the full behavioural change at an older age.
+The active ingredient, nepetalactone, is an essential oil that alters the behavior of domestic and other cat species.
+Around half to two-thirds of cats will respond to this oil.
+Kittens may not react and only develop the full behavioral change at an older age.

 A typical response includes sniffing, chewing, licking, head shaking, followed by chin, cheek, and body rubbing.
 The body rolling is similar to oestrous patterns and has thought to be an aphrodisiac, but this is unlikely.

-No, cats wont overdose as they usually will refuse it once thy have had enough.
+No, cats won't overdose as they usually will refuse it once they have had enough.

 Most pet shops will sell toys filled with catnip!

 There is no specific dose.
-If dried just a sprinkle at a time on scratching posts/floors etc. Avoid feeding in their bowl - if you cat eats too much it can cause digestive problems.
+If dried, just a sprinkle at a time on scratching posts/floors, etc. Avoid feeding it in their bowl - if your cat eats too much, it can cause digestive problems.